 Why Have a Credit Card for Use in Your Business?

 Unlike many financing options for business owners, business credit cards are often available to business owners at any stage.
-Because the cards may be based on personal credit, they are often easier to cover on your own than a traditional loan.
+Because the cards may be based on the personal credit, they are often easier to cover on your own than a traditional loan.

 In addition, using a credit card for your business can be an important step towards establishing/improving your business credit.